aerickson14/harvest-project-bot/README.md

-# starter-node-bot
+# harvest-project-bot

 ## Overview
-A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit

-Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
-The Slack API documentation can be found [here](https://api.slack.com/).
+A simple bot created with Beep Boop that lists all projects a user is assigned to in Harvest.

 ## Assumptions
 * You have already signed up with [Beep Boop](https://beepboophq.com) and have a local fork of this project.
 * You have sufficient rights in your Slack team to configure a bot and generate/access a Slack API token.

 ## Usage

+### Config

+Edit `config/default.json` to include your login credentials (subdomain, username and password) for Harvest.

 ### Run locally
 	npm install